freegroup/electra/database/ARCHITECTURE.md

     OR ancestor_id   IN (SELECT descendant_id FROM scope_closure WHERE ancestor_id = :X);
 ```

 Both are wrapped in the same transaction as the corresponding `scopes` INSERT/DELETE.

-Moving a scope (changing its parent) is not supported — scopes are anchored at creation time.
+**Moving a scope (reparenting).** `setParentScope(scopeId, newParentId)` moves a scope and its whole subtree under a new parent in one transaction.
+Identity is `scopes.id`, so documents, members, reviewers, leaves, votes and publicIds are untouched — only the transitive closure and the adjacency edge change.
+The closure is rebuilt in two steps: delete rows linking the subtree to its old ancestors, then insert `(new-ancestor × subtree-node)` pairs with recomputed depth.
+Guards (all reject): can't move the root or a personal leaf, no cycle (target must not be the scope or a descendant), no sibling-name collision at the target.
+Config (score, ceiling, roles) is not changed; the new parent chain's ceilings/visibility apply automatically.
+Consequence: overlay inheritance shifts — a doc in the subtree that shadowed the old parent's version now inherits from the new chain.

 ### 2.4 Personal Leaf Auto-Provisioning